Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 Introduction

 There are various types and methods of healing the body.
-This is hardening, and doing various sports, and performing various special exercises, etc. But for the normal functioning of the human body and the preservation of health, a certain "dose" of physical activity is also necessary.
+This includes hardening, playing various sports, performing various special exercises, etc. But for the normal functioning of the human body and maintaining health, a certain “dose” of physical activity is also necessary.
 Therefore, such a type of muscle activity as race walking comes to the fore.
-And we are talking about the use of ordinary working and living conditions for additional physical activity.
-This includes walking-training on the way to work and back.
-A very significant useful addition to the results of such a training, according to psychologists, is that during walking a person is relieved of the neuro-emotional stress that has accumulated during the day, and he does not bring it home to his family.
-Equally useful is the use of a bicycle for commuting to and from work, as well as household chores.
+And we are talking here about using ordinary working and living conditions for additional physical activity.
+This includes walking and exercising on the way to work and back.
+A very significant useful addition to the results of such training is, according to psychologists, that during walking a person is relieved of the neuro-emotional stress that has accumulated during the day, and he does not bring it home to his family.
+It is equally useful to use a bicycle for traveling to and from work, as well as for household chores.

-Sports (health) walking is the simplest form of physical activity for people leading a sedentary lifestyle and the best medicine.
-To this it should be added that for untrained elderly and overweight people, walking is the most accessible and mandatory initial stage of self-study, since when walking, the load on the legs is 2 times less than when running.
-And if you remember that today there are many people who lead a sedentary lifestyle, then the conversation about race walking becomes more relevant.
+Sports (health) walking is the simplest type of physical activity for people leading a sedentary lifestyle and the best medicine.
+It should be added that for untrained older people and for overweight people, walking is the most accessible and mandatory initial stage of independent exercise, since when walking the load on the legs is 2 times less than when running.
+And if we remember that today there are many people leading a sedentary lifestyle, then the conversation about race walking becomes more relevant.

-About what race walking is, and what benefits it brings and will be discussed below.
+What race walking is and what benefits it brings will be discussed below.

-To begin with, let's figure out what is race walking.
-There are various definitions of this term in the literature.
+First, let's figure out what race walking is.
+In the literature you can find various definitions of this term.
 Let's look at a few definitions of this.

-One of the definitions says that race walking is an Olympic athletics discipline, in which, unlike running events, there must be constant contact of the foot with the ground.
-Another says that race walking is an alternation of steps performed in such a way that the athlete constantly makes contact with the ground, and at the same time there is no loss of contact visible to the human eye.
-The extended forward (supporting) leg must be fully extended (i.e. not bent at the knee) from the moment of first contact with the ground until passing the vertical.
-And if you believe the third definition, then race walking is a type of athletics, which differs from ordinary walking by the obligatory straightening of the supporting leg in the joint in a vertical position, from running - by the absence of an unsupported phase of movement, which causes a lower speed during race walking.
+One of the definitions states that race walking is an Olympic track and field discipline in which, unlike running events, there must be constant contact of the foot with the ground.
+Another says that race walking is an alternation of steps performed in such a way that the athlete is constantly in contact with the ground, without any loss of contact visible to the human eye.
+The forward (supporting) leg must be fully straightened (i.e., not bent at the knee) from the moment of first contact with the ground until it passes the vertical.
+And if you believe the third definition, then race walking is a type of athletics that differs from regular walking by the obligatory straightening of the supporting leg in the joint in a vertical position, and from running by the absence of an unsupported phase of movement, which causes lower speed during race walking.
 As a result, summing up and summing up these three definitions, we can define race walking as a type of athletics, which is an alternation of steps with constant contact of the foot with the ground, which causes a lower speed during race walking than when running.

-Who is suitable for this type of healing of the body?
+Who is this type of body healing suitable for?

-Wellness walking (and the wellness walk close to it) is the simplest and most accessible (technically) type of cyclic exercise, and therefore the most widespread.
-First of all, walking is necessary for people in "sedentary" professions.
-According to the World Health Organization, only 20% of the population of developed countries are engaged in sufficiently intensive physical culture, which provides the necessary level of energy consumption.
-Insufficient motor activity leads to a decrease in the functional capabilities of people and a weakening of the body's resistance.
-Therefore, it is necessary to engage in sports walking to ensure the normal functioning of the body.
-Walking is also beneficial for the elderly.
-Running as a recreational tool is used by more than 100 million middle-aged and elderly people on our planet.
-For these two groups of people, this is the simplest kind of physical activity, the best medicine.
-To this it should be added that for untrained elderly and overweight people, walking is the most accessible and mandatory initial stage of self-study, since when walking, the load on the legs is 2 times less than when running.
+Health walking (and health walking, which is close to it) is the simplest and most accessible (technically speaking) type of cyclic exercise, and therefore the most widespread.
+First of all, race walking is necessary for people in sedentary professions.
+According to the World Health Organization, only 20% of the population of developed countries engage in sufficiently intense physical training to ensure the required level of energy expenditure.
+Insufficient physical activity leads to a decrease in people's functional capabilities and a weakening of the body's resistance.
+Therefore, it is necessary to engage in race walking to ensure the normal functioning of the body.
+Race walking is also beneficial for older people.
+Running is used as a recreational tool by more than 100 million middle-aged and elderly people on our planet.
+For these two groups of people, this is the simplest form of physical activity, the best medicine.
+It should be added that for untrained older people and for overweight people, walking is the most accessible and mandatory initial stage of independent exercise, since when walking the load on the legs is 2 times less than when running.

-Walking can be practiced on the street, and in the park, and in the forest.
-At the same time, numerous muscle groups are active, including the largest ones: the muscles of the legs, pelvic girdle, back, arms, respiratory organs, etc. Walking can provide a relatively high functional load, training and strengthening the cardiovascular system.
-So if at rest a person spends an average of 1.5 kilocalories of energy per minute, then when walking at a normal speed of 5-6 kilometers per hour, depending on their own weight, energy costs increase by 3-4 times.
-For an hour of walking, an excellent result can be achieved in increasing the overall balance of motor activity and energy consumption - 360-600 kilocalories.
+Walking can be done on the street, in the park, and in the forest.
+At the same time, numerous muscle groups are actively active, including the largest ones: muscles of the legs, pelvic girdle, back, arms, respiratory organs, etc. Walking can provide a relatively high functional load, training and strengthening of the cardiovascular system.
+So, if at rest a person spends an average of 1.5 kilocalories of energy per minute, then when walking at a normal speed of 5-6 kilometers per hour, depending on one’s own weight, energy consumption increases 3-4 times.
+An hour of walking can achieve an excellent result in increasing the overall balance of physical activity and energy consumption - 360-600 kilocalories.

 2. History of race walking

-As a form of athletics, walking originated in Great Britain, where in 1867 the country's championship was held in London for the first time.
-So at first walking in stadiums and on the ground was called "English" or "gymnastics".
-In the Olympic program, walking appears at the IV Games in London in 1908, where the Englishman George Larner wins at two distances (3500 m and 10 miles).
-In the future, the inventors of the sports style of walking had to wait until 1932 for another victory, when Thomas Green won the new 50 km distance in Los Angeles.
-The fact is that the walkers wanted to move faster, and therefore they switched to running.
-In 1924 in Paris, when the Italian Hugo Frigerio won his third gold medal (he was the champion in 1920), the famous German journalist Willy Meisl wrote at the time: "Walking is unnatural and ugly, and it has no place in the Olympic program."
-Indeed, it was difficult to understand why one would actually run a sufficiently long distance in such an uncomfortable way as race walking.
-But the speed of that time now can only cause a smile - the same Frigerio won 10 km with a slightly better result of 48 minutes.
-Now 10 km "pass" in 37 minutes, which exactly corresponds to the third Soviet sports category in running at this distance.
-The world record for 3km walkers is already less than 11 minutes, which is approaching the second category in running, which is not accessible to everyone.
+As a form of athletics, walking originated in Great Britain, where the first national championship was held in London in 1867.
+So at first, walking in stadiums and on the ground was called “English” or “gymnastic”.
+Walking appeared in the Olympic program at the IV Games in London in 1908, where Englishman George Larner won two distances (3500 m and 10 miles).
+Subsequently, the inventors of the sports style of walking had to wait for another victory until 1932, when Thomas Green won a new distance of 50 km in Los Angeles.
+The fact is that the walkers wanted to move faster, and therefore started running.
+In 1924 in Paris, when the Italian Hugo Frigerio won his third gold medal (he was the champion in 1920), the then famous German journalist Willi Meisl wrote: “Walking is unnatural and ugly, and has no place in the Olympic program.”
+Indeed, it was difficult to understand why one would actually run a fairly long distance in such an inconvenient way as race walking.
+But the speeds of that time can now only cause a smile - the same Frigerio won 10 km with a result of slightly better 48 minutes.
+Now 10 km are “traversed” in 37 minutes, which exactly corresponds to the third Soviet sports category in running at this distance.
+The world record for speed walkers for three kilometers is already less than 11 minutes, which is approaching the second category in running, which is not accessible to everyone.

-Competitions have been held in Russia since 1892.
-Since 1934, race walking has become one of the disciplines of the European Championships in athletics, since 1936 - the championship of the USSR; Since 1961, the race walking cup (now the World Cup) has been played in the city of Lugano (Switzerland) - the largest international individual and team competitions.
-In 1976, the first World Championship took place at a distance of 50 km, in which our compatriot Veniamin Soldatenko won the first place.
-In 1992, women's competitions were included in the Olympic program.
+In Russia, competitions have been held since 1892.
+Since 1934, race walking has become one of the disciplines of the European Athletics Championships, and since 1936 - the USSR Championship; Since 1961, the race walking cup (now the World Cup) has been played in the city of Lugano (Switzerland) - the largest international individual and team competition.
+In 1976, the first World Championship at a distance of 50 km took place, in which our compatriot Veniamin Soldatenko took first place.
+In 1992, women's competitions were also included in the Olympic program.
 In addition, competitions are held at a distance of 10 km.
-In winter competitions, instead of 50 km, walkers go 35 km.
+At winter competitions, instead of 50 km, walkers walk 35 km.

 Today, race walking competitions are held on stadium tracks and asphalt tracks.
 Distances: for men - 10-50 km (at official international competitions - 20 and 50 km), boys - 3-10 km; in some countries in women's competitions - 3-20 km.

 The rules of modern race walking are very strict.
-For example, if an athlete at a distance of 50 km, ten meters before the finish line, could not resist and nevertheless switched to running, he is removed from the competition.
+For example, if an athlete at a distance of 50 km, ten meters before the finish line, could not resist and finally switched to running, he is removed from the competition.
 Judges very often disqualify some participants and allow others to finish, demonstrating no less subjectivity than in figure skating, gymnastics, wrestling or boxing.
-According to the rules, an athlete is removed from the competition if comments are received from three of the eight judges standing at a distance.
-However, the governing sports organizations are in no hurry to introduce the long-invented electronic control of walkers.
-Then the speed of movement will be immediately thrown back a hundred years.
+According to the rules, an athlete is removed from the competition if comments are received from three of the eight judges standing at the distance.
+However, governing sports organizations are in no hurry to introduce the long-invented electronic control of walkers.
+Then the speed of movement will immediately be set back a hundred years.

-After a quarter of a century ago, the rules allowed to disqualify walkers even after the finish line, race walking, like many "subjective" sports, became like a lottery in which the most famous and titled walkers were the most lucky - Russians Mikhail Shchennikov and Vladimir Golubnichiy, Veniamin Soldatenko and Roman Rasskazov, Irina Strakhova and Andrey Perlov, Mexicans Daniel Bautisto and Ernesto Canto, Italian Maurizio Damilano, Pole Robert Karzhanevsky.
-In 2003, a significant event in the history of Russian race walking took place - on May 17-18 Cheboksary hosted the 5th European Race Walking Cup.
+After a quarter of a century ago, the rules allowed the disqualification of fast walkers even after the finish, race walking, like many “subjective” sports, became like a lottery, in which the most fortunate were the famous and titled fast walkers - Russians Mikhail Shchennikov and Vladimir Golubnichiy, Veniamin Soldatenko and Roman Rasskazov, Irina Strakhova and Andrei Perlov, Mexicans Daniel Bautisto and Ernesto Canto, Italian Maurizio Damilano, Pole Robert Karzhanevsky.
+In 2003, a significant event took place in the history of Russian race walking - on May 17-18, the V European Race Walking Cup was held in Cheboksary.
 Competitions of such a high level were held for the first time in our country.

 sports walking self-control wellness

-3. Technique and rules for performing health walking
+3. Techniques and rules for performing healthy walking

-As we have already found out, walking and running are the most popular and most affordable means of health training.
-However, data from medical supervision indicate that 25-50% of people who have started recreational running are forced to either completely stop or interrupt training for a long time due to pain in various parts of the spine or in the joints of the legs.
+As we have already found out, walking and running are the most popular and most accessible means of health training.
+However, medical monitoring data indicate that 25-50% of people who start recreational running are forced to either completely stop or interrupt training for a long time due to pain in various parts of the spine or in the joints of the legs.
 Why is this happening?

-It is known that 70-80% of men over 30 years of age have one or another pathology in the spine.
+It is known that 70-80% of men over 30 years old have one or another pathology in the spine.
 One of the most common hypotheses explaining the origin of such diseases is as follows: naturally, the human musculoskeletal system is adapted to walking on soft ground.
-He also walks in hard shoes on hard surfaces.
-Under these conditions, each step is a kind of blow.
+He also wears hard shoes on hard surfaces.
+Under these conditions, each step represents a kind of blow.
 The shock wave, spreading throughout the body, reaches the intervertebral discs and causes one or another pathology.
 Therefore, before you start race walking, you need to fulfill some requirements, since race walking also has its own technique.

-Recommendations for the prevention of the adverse effects of fast walking (according to experts, it becomes healthy when it is performed at a pace of 120 steps per minute or more) are usually associated with the selection of soft coverings and rational shoes.
+Recommendations for preventing the adverse effects of fast walking (according to experts, it becomes healthy when performed at a pace of 120 steps/min or more) are usually associated with the selection of soft surfaces and rational shoes.
 Indeed, both are very important.
-Walking on soft ground, a garden or forest path, carpeted with foliage, is not only safe (in terms of overload), but also simply pleasant.
-Therefore, you need to think carefully about your training routes, it is best to get to the nearest park or suburban area.
+Walking on soft ground, garden or forest paths covered with a carpet of foliage is not only safe (from the point of view of overload), but also simply pleasant.
+Therefore, you need to think carefully about your training routes; it is best to get to the nearest park or suburban area.

-The stiffness of the ground can also be compensated by increasing the cushioning properties of the shoe.
-It is necessary to put foam rubber insoles of various softness and thickness into shoes, wear thick woolen socks.
-Shoes with flexible, flexible soles are best suited.
-This allows you to include in the work all the numerous joints of the tarsus and metatarsus, to activate the relatively small muscles of the foot.
-If the shoes have a hard sole and especially tight lacing, then when walking, almost only the ankle joint works, which contributes to the overload of various parts of the foot, and impedes blood circulation.
+The hardness of the ground can also be compensated for by enhancing the shock-absorbing properties of the shoes.
+It is necessary to put foam insoles of different softness and thickness into shoes, and wear thick woolen socks.
+Shoes with elastic, flexible soles are best.
+This allows you to engage all the numerous joints of the tarsus and metatarsus and activate the relatively small muscles of the foot.
+If shoes have a hard sole and especially tight lacing, then when walking almost only the ankle joint works, which contributes to overload of various parts of the foot and impedes blood circulation.

-In addition to shoes and the quality of the track, walking technique deserves attention.
+In addition to shoes and the quality of the route, walking technique also deserves attention.
 Rational walking dramatically reduces shaking and shock waves.
 It is necessary to minimize (it is impossible to completely avoid them) vertical movements of the body when walking.
 It is they who mainly generate pulsating overloads and microvibrations.
-Therefore, there is no need to rush to separate the heel of the pushing leg from the support - this should happen after the free leg has passed the vertical.
-Otherwise, the so-called vertical walking is observed, in which the center of mass of the body moves up and down by about 5-9 cm at each step.
-Late separation of the heel allows you to direct the repulsion more forward than up.
+Therefore, there is no need to rush to separate the heel of the pushing leg from the support - this should happen after the free leg passes the vertical.
+Otherwise, so-called vertical walking is observed, in which the center of body mass moves up and down at each step by about 5-9 cm.
+Later heel separation allows the push-off to be directed more forward than upward.

 Strict control over your movements is especially necessary in the first lessons.
-In the future, gradually - rather quickly - the necessary skill is developed.
-It is so strong and precise that the on and off times of individual muscles (when walking under normal conditions) can vary by only thousandths of a second.
-Proper walking is beautiful.
+In the future, gradually - quite quickly - the necessary skill is developed.
+It is so strong and precise that the time it takes for individual muscles to turn on and off (when walking under normal conditions) can vary by only thousandths of a second.
+Walking correctly is beautiful.
 There is a feeling of non-stop, smooth body movements.
-Steps are no longer perceived as separate motor acts, and each movement naturally flows into the overall rhythm.
+Steps are no longer perceived as separate motor acts, and each movement naturally flows into the general rhythm.
 Among other things, such walking is very economical.
 The energy saved at each step allows you to significantly increase the range of transitions.
-Walking brings the greatest healing effect when its duration is increased to an hour, and the regularity of classes is up to 5-6 times a week, and on one of the days off the load doubles.
-The minimum rate of classes is 3 times a week for 30 minutes.
-You can do it at any time when it is more convenient for you.
-It should only be remembered that there should be a break of at least 30 minutes between running and eating.
-You should not turn recreational walking into sports, increasing speed and distance.
+Walking brings the greatest health benefits when its duration is increased to an hour, and the regularity of exercise is up to 5-6 times a week, and on one of the days off the load doubles.
+The minimum rate of training is 3 times a week for 30 minutes.
+You can train at any time when it is more convenient for you.
+You just need to remember that there should be a break of at least 30 minutes between running training and meals.
+You should not turn recreational walking into sports walking by increasing the speed and distance.
 You can and should train all year round.
-If the air temperature is below minus 15 degrees, then the distance can be somewhat reduced, and if it is below minus 20 degrees, then it is better to cancel the workout.
-Although this is not required.
+If the air temperature is below minus 15 degrees, then the distance can be reduced somewhat, and if it is below minus 20 degrees, then it is better to cancel the workout.
+Although this is not necessary.

 1. Before training, carefully check the condition of your shoes

-2. thick socks made of a mixture of wool and cotton should be worn on the feet;
+2. Thick socks made of a mixture of wool and cotton should be worn on your feet;

-4. You should practice at least 3 times a week and not less than 30 minutes.
+4. You should exercise at least 3 times a week and for at least 30 minutes.

-6. constantly strengthen the muscles of the arch of the feet to avoid the development of flat feet
+6. You should constantly strengthen the muscles of the arch of your feet to avoid the development of flat feet.

 7. The greatest training effect is achieved when the training time approaches one hour

-8. you should monitor the pulse rate - it should not be more than 180 beats per minute. minus your age.
+8. You should monitor your pulse rate - it should not be more than 180 beats per minute. minus your age.

-9. during training, self-control is necessary in order not to overload the body and not undermine your health
+9. During training, self-control is necessary so as not to overload the body and not undermine your health.

-Separately, it is worth dwelling on the issue of self-control as an important component of sports walking.
+Separately, it is worth dwelling on the issue of self-control as an important component of race walking.

 4. Self-monitoring and signs of overdose

 When engaging in race walking, it is very important to prevent overdose, especially for the elderly and people with changes in the cardiovascular system.
-Recall that the main load when running falls on the cardiovascular system, and catastrophes in this system - heart attack, stroke - are very dangerous.
+Let us remind you that the main load when running falls on the cardiovascular system, and disasters in this system - heart attack, stroke - are very dangerous.
 Therefore, self-control is very important.
-The adequacy of the load can be traced by the following tests:
+The adequacy of the load can be monitored by the following tests:

-1. Take your heart rate 10 minutes after you finish running.
+1. Measure your heart rate 10 minutes after finishing your run.
 If it is above 100 beats per minute, then the load was excessive.

 2. Orthostatic test.
-Count the pulse for one minute while lying in bed in the morning, immediately after waking up, then slowly get up and measure the pulse after one minute while standing.
-If the standing pulse exceeds the initial value by 20, then this indicates that the loads are excessive, the body does not have time to recover.
-The load must be reduced and it is better not to train at all for a week, but to engage in other types of physical exercises, better hatha yoga and relaxation.
-Note that such a difference in pulses can also be with cleaning, exacerbation of a chronic disease, or with violations in the diet.
+Take your pulse in one minute while lying in bed in the morning, immediately after waking up, then slowly get up and measure your pulse after one minute while standing.
+If the standing pulse exceeds the initial value by 20, this indicates that the load is excessive and the body does not have time to recover.
+The loads need to be reduced and it is better not to train at all for a week, but to do other types of physical exercise, preferably hatha yoga and relaxation.
+Note that such a difference in pulses can also occur during cleansing, exacerbation of a chronic disease, or during dietary irregularities.

-3. If the difference in pulses is not more than 12 - the loads are adequate to your capabilities.
-The difference of 16-18 strokes indicates that the magnitude of the load is at the limit of permissible.
+3. If the difference in pulse is no more than 12, the load is adequate to your capabilities.
+A difference of 16-18 blows indicates that the load is at the permissible limit.

-As your physical abilities increase, the value of the orthostatic test and the morning pulse immediately after waking up will decrease.
+As your physical capabilities increase, the value of the orthostatic test and the morning pulse immediately after waking up will decrease.

-Other signs of overtraining: poor sleep, lethargy and drowsiness during the day, decreased performance, sometimes sweating, exacerbation of a chronic disease, discomfort in the heart area, and an increase in blood pressure.
+Other signs of overtraining: poor sleep, lethargy and drowsiness during the day, decreased performance, sometimes sweating, exacerbation of a chronic disease, discomfort in the heart, increased blood pressure.
 In this case, it is also necessary to reduce the load by about 1.5-2 times and pay more attention to diet and relaxation.

-Also, for physically strong people, accelerated health-improving walking and running can be recommended.
-Accelerated walking as an independent health remedy can be recommended only if there are contraindications to running (in the early stages of rehabilitation after serious illnesses, with overweight, in elderly people with a low level of physical fitness).
-In the absence of serious deviations in the state of health, it can only be used as the first (preparatory) stage of endurance training for beginners with low functionality.
-In the future, as fitness increases, health-improving walking should be replaced by running training.
+Also, for physically strong people, accelerated health walking and running can be recommended.
+Accelerated walking as an independent means of health can be recommended only if there are contraindications to running (in the early stages of rehabilitation after serious illnesses, with excess body weight, in elderly people with a low level of physical fitness).
+In the absence of serious deviations in health, it can only be used as the first (preparatory) stage of endurance training for beginners with low functional capabilities.
+In the future, as fitness increases, recreational walking should be replaced by running training.

 5. Contraindications for walking and running

-But there are also contraindications in which it is impossible to engage in walking and running.
+But there are also contraindications in which walking and running cannot be done.
 Here are some of them:

 1. Congenital heart defects and mitral stenosis (narrowing of the atriogastric opening).

-3. Pronounced cardiac arrhythmias, such as atrial fibrillation
+3. Severe heart rhythm disturbances, such as atrial fibrillation

-4. Circulatory failure or pulmonary insufficiency of any etiology.
+4. Circulatory failure or pulmonary failure of any etiology.

-5. High arterial hypertension (blood pressure of 180 to 110 and above), resistant to the action of drug therapy.
+5. High arterial hypertension (blood pressure 180 to 110 and above), resistant to drug therapy.

 7. Glaucoma and progressive myopia, threatening retinal detachment.